-Sara Hovda was born and raised in rural Minnesota.
-She now attends the MA program in Creative Writing at the University of Wisconsin–Eau Claire.
-Her poems have appeared or are forthcoming in Nimrod International, Nashville Review, and Tinderbox Poetry Journal, among others.
+Sara Hovda is a transgender woman from rural Minnesota.
+She currently attends the MFA program at UC-Riverside while also working as an online entertainer.
+Her poems have appeared or are forthcoming in magazines such as Passages North, Nimrod, and Shō Poetry Journal, among others.

 Sara Hovda